tapioone/docs/docs/manufacturer/licensing-workflow.md

 ### Delete bundle

 After a bundle was created (bundle exist and provisioning state is `Succeeded`), you also can delete it.
 Delete of a bundle means all containing licenses are deleted afterwards.
 This is possible until you called [Handover the bundle to the shop](#handover-a-bundle-to-shop).
 After a bundle was handed over to shop, you can no longer delete it.
-You have to [cancel it](#cancel-a-bundle-in-shop) instead.

 > DELETE `https://api.tapio.one/management/bundles​/{id}?subscriptionId=<subscriptionId>`